You and I Tonight

-"You and I Tonight" is the third single from Canadian rock band Faber Drive's Juno-nominated second album, Can't Keep a Secret.
+"You and I Tonight" is a song by Canadian rock band Faber Drive.
+It was released as the third single from their second studio album, Can't Keep a Secret.
 It was officially released to Canadian radio on March 25, 2010, and is reminiscent of their earlier hits such as "Tongue Tied" and "When I'm with You".

+The song peaked at number 49 on the Canadian Hot 100.
+It also reached the top ten on the Canada Hot AC airplay chart, peaking at number nine.
+A music video released in May 2010, reached number five on the MuchMusic Countdown.

+Composition

+"You and I Tonight" was written by Dave Faber and Jeremy Liddle, while production was handled by Jeff Johnson, who also co-wrote the song.
+Musically, the song is described as a rock ballad.